If You Have Symptoms:

 TRICARE beneficiaries can call the appointment line at 915-742-2273, option 1, and request a telephone conference or virtual appointment with their primary care provider.
-A Primary care provider will assess your symptoms and provide you with a referral to be tested at any of our two testing sites.
+A primary care provider will assess your symptoms and provide you with further guidance on testing procedures.
+There are no walk-in testing services at our outlying clinics.

 TRICARE beneficiaries can call the Nurse Advice Line at 1-800-TRICARE (874-2273) — Option 1, to be triaged over the phone.
 The Nurse Advice Line is available to all TRICARE beneficiaries in the U.S. except those enrolled in the US Family Health Plan.

 If you are an active duty Family member, retiree, or retiree Family member, you don’t need a referral to get care at any TRICARE authorized urgent care center or network provider.
-Active duty service members enrolled in TRICARE Prime Remote can also go to any authorized urgent care clinic for care.
+Active duty service members must call the Nurse Advice Line at 1-800-TRICARE to receive a referral for urgent care options.

 TRICARE beneficiaries can view their COVID-19 test results through the MHS GENESIS Patient Portal at https://patientportal.mhsgenesis.health.mil